 Though he weighs 225 pounds at eight percent body fat, Bryant wants to trim down even more to maximize his explosiveness.
 He supported D’Antoni’s plan to keep him under 30 minutes to ensure he stays healthy while still building a rhythm.
-Despite D’Antoni and his teammates suggesting otherwise, Bryant offered zero blame for team’s failure to adjust playing with him.
+Despite D’Antoni and teammates suggesting otherwise, Bryant offered zero blame for the team’s failure to adjust playing with him.

 “It’s more me adjusting,” Bryant said.
 “I have to get used to the timing, the speed of the game, where those lanes are and how quickly they close down.
 There was a bunch of times where we’re just out of sync.
 I’m throwing the ball to a certain spot, but they’re shaking it up or staying spaced.
 It’s just about getting used to that rhythm.”

 Bryant will follow his post game routines that entail prolonged ice baths.
 His television viewing afterwards will also involve reliving the latest nightmare.